eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-01-31-merge-feature.md

 For all three ways there is an example provided in this blog post.

 In contrast to the already existing PUT resource, this new functionality **allows partial updates** on a thing and all its subresources.
-To get more into detail, from now on it is possible to add or update some attributes, and a feature property at the same time, without overwriting the complete thing.
+To get more into detail, from now on it is possible to add or update attributes, and a feature property at the same time, without overwriting the complete thing.
 Another use case might be to update several feature properties within a single request and let all other parts of the thing untouched.